saranyaravichander/ReadyLab-Sample-code/ReadMe.md

 6. In Visual Studio go to the Tools>Extension and Updates on the navigation bar at the top
 7. You would see the the AttributeInstaller installed
 8. Open the Quickstarts.sln in the Visual Studio instance
-9. Open the file ____
+9. Open the file SimulatedDevice.cs
-10. Go to the PostAsync() Method, you would see a green warning indicated for the method
+10. Go to the SendDeviceToCloudMessagesAsync() Method, you would see a green warning indication for the method
 11. Hover over it and you would see the message "Necessery or its Alternate Attribute is missing"
 12. You would also see a small yellow bulb, Click the arrow button.
 You would see the message "Add required Attributes"
 13. Clicking this would add the necessary Attribute to the method.
 Resolve the necessary namespaces.